If you’re looking for somewhere to go whale watching in Puerto Rico then you’re in the right place.

 Best Places To Go Whale Watching In Puerto Rico

-The best whale watching spot in Puerto Rico is Rincón, located on the western coast of the island.
+Another one of the best whale watching spots in Puerto Rico is in Rincón which is located on the western coast of the island.

 This area is well known for surfing, sunsets and sandy beaches but also for its regular whale sightings!